 - Recovery processes: After exertion, illness, or busy periods, the body needs time to recover.
 If recovery is insufficient, fatigue can accumulate.

-How can light therapy help with fatigue?
+How can Red Light Therapy help with fatigue?

 - Supporting natural energy processes: Light can influence cellular processes involved in energy production.
 This is often mentioned by users who want to support their energy levels.